V4R4D/infero/greedy.md

 Greedy algorithm is hort-sighted and only selects the locally optimal solution.
 This doesn't guarentee that we will get globally optimal soltion.
 An example can be seen below

 <img src="path890.png" alt="drawing" width="400" />

+Lets say we have to maximise the sum of elements on some branch.
+The greedy approach is to select the maximum element at each level, which is the red ones in the given example.
+However, it can be easily observed that this is way worse than the optimal solution.
+This is why it is important to understand what greedy algorithm does.
+Greedy algorithm doesn't always produce a solution that is as good as the optimal solution, it is still important because it can help reduce a lot of steps involved.